martysl/aibot-os/README.md

 ```
 ## 2. Deploy LSL Scripts in OpenSim/Second life
 Create an Object: In your OpenSim/Second life environment, create a new object (e.g., a prim).
-Add LSL Script: Open the object's script editor and paste the contents of lsl/brain-sl-object.lsl remember to put url to your api backend.
+Add LSL Script: Open the object's script editor and paste the contents of lsl/brain-sl-object.lsl

+remember to put url to your api backend and password.

 Configure Script: Ensure the script contains the correct URL pointing to your PHP backend.

 ## 3.Set Up the PHP Backend
 Web Server: Ensure you have a web server (e.g., Apache or Nginx) with PHP support.

-Deploy PHP Scripts: Copy the contents of the php/ directory to your web server's root or a subdirectory and put apikey in config.php and model in api.php file.
+Deploy PHP Scripts: Copy the contents of the php/ directory to your web server's root or a subdirectory and put apikey in config.php and model in api.php file, remember to put all needed password and data.

 ## 4. Optional: Integrate Corrade Bot
 If you wish to enhance the bot's capabilities using Corrade:

 Set Up Corrade: Follow the Corrade setup guide to deploy the Corrade bot in your OpenSim/secondlife environment.

-Configure lsl Script: use optional-corrade-brain instead of object one and fill needed config to communicate with Corrade by sending appropriate commands. not forgot to set api url.
+Configure lsl Script: use optional-corrade-brain instead of object one and fill needed config to communicate with Corrade by sending appropriate commands. not forgot to set api url and password.

 Here you can download [corrade](http://grimore.org/secondlife/scripted_agents/corrade)
 ## What bot can